Andre601/AdvancedServerList/README.md

 > [*Read More*][conditions]

 ### Placeholders
 Placeholders can be used within conditions to further customize them.
-They can also be used in any other text option (motd, playerCount and players) to display their respective values.
+They can also be used in any other text option to display their respective values.
 The format is `${<target> <identifier>}` which was adopted from BungeeTabListPlus.
 Depending on what platform you use the plugin on are only specific placeholders available.

-When using the SpigotMC/PaperMC version can you also use placeholders from [PlaceholderAPI][placeholderapi] using its `%<identifier>_<values>%` placeholder format.
+When using the SpigotMC/PaperMC version, or while PAPIProxyBridge is installed on your proxy, can you also use placeholders from [PlaceholderAPI][placeholderapi] using its `%<identifier>_<values>%` placeholder format.
 PlaceholderAPI needs to be installed for that.

 If you're a plugin dev can you even add your own custom placeholders through AdvancedServerList's own API.